adafruit/Adafruit_Learning_System_Guides/Demofruit/README.md

 ### The onboard speaker (A1 jumper)

 The onboard speaker is **muted by default**; the headphone jack always works.
-Demofruit gates the speaker behind a hardware jumper:
+The Fruit Jam's audio jack has no usable insertion-detect wiring, so rather than auto-muting the speaker when headphones are plugged in, Demofruit gates the speaker behind a hardware jumper:

 - **To enable the speaker:** connect the **A1 pad (GPIO41)** on the GPIO header to **GND** with a jumper wire, then reset/power on the board.